 Swarthmore is a complex organization with staff positions ranging from carpenters to librarians.
 We use an evaluation system to analyze positions and to organize them into position classifications.
 Our position classification system helps to maintain an internal sense of fairness in compensating widely varying positions.
-Positions are evaluated using a number of potential factors such as education, experience, organizational impact, complexity of skills and supervision.
-Positions that are similar in terms of these factors are grouped into the same or similar pay grades.
+Positions are evaluated using a number of potential factors such as education, experience, organizational impact, complexity of skills, and supervision.
+Positions that are similar in terms of these factors are grouped into the same pay grades.
 These pay grades have a "range" of pay that is appropriate for the types of positions in that group.
 The pay range reflects the overall value of those positions to the College, as well as local, regional, and national salary information that is studied by Swarthmore each year.

 - Pay Grade Chart [pdf]

 Salary ranges corresponding to the pay grades at the College

 A list of pay grades corresponding to each position at the College.
 (This page is currently under construction.)